neha-dixit0236/csci062finalproject/README.md

 - To run the console version, execute `BetterWrapped.java`.
 See the [Execution Instructions](#execution-instructions) section for details.
 - To run the JavaFX GUI version, execute `BetterWrappedGUILauncher.java` (macOS only).
 See the [GUI](#graphical-user-interface) section for details.

+*The program assumes that the CSV with the user's listening history is nicely inputted and correctly formatted as shown by our existing CSV files.
+Users can create an alternate CSV of the same format and place it in `BetterWrappedProject` to run the program.*

 ## Project Structure
 ```
 csci062finalproject/